All-Decade Third Team:

 Description:

-Plain and simply the best.
+simply the best.

 The best in terms of sounds, the best in terms of vocals, the best in terms of production, the best in terms of content.
 Plain and simply the best.